PiercingXX/Piercingxx/README.md

 - **XX-Clock** (private) — clock, alarms, timers, offline.
 Per‑alarm ringtones, and the one app here that isn't always black: Paper by day, ink by night.
 - **XX-Drive** (private) — self‑hosted file sync: one static Go binary on the server, plus a web UI, a Linux CLI client, and an Android app.
 Files stay as plain files on disk, metadata in SQLite.
 - **[XX-Calculator](https://github.com/Piercingxx/xx-calculator)** — cleanroom Pixel Calculator.
 BigDecimal engine with no Android dependencies in the maths, dark grey keys, and the only white thing on screen is the equals sign.
-- **[piercing-keyboard-layout](https://github.com/Piercingxx/piercing-keyboard-layout)** — my own layout that no one else will ever use.
-One layout, every platform: Linux (xkb), Windows, Android/GrapheneOS, and QMK/Vial ortho boards.

 They share one contract: the launcher broadcasts the active theme and every app repaints itself.
 Eight presets, one broadcast, nothing to keep in step by hand.